nefarius/VDX/ViGEmUM/README.md

 #### Summary
 Checks if the necessary drivers are accessible and initializes the libraries internals.
 #### Remarks
 Call this once before using any other API functions.
+All owned target devices get removed before every call of this function.
 #### Parameters
 None.
 #### Returns